MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/using-the-windows-device-portal.md

 ### Moving files over USB

-You can move files from your PC to your HoloLens by without any additional setup by:
+You can move files from your PC to your HoloLens by without any additional setup:
-1. Connecting your PC to your HoloLens with a USB cord
+1. Connect your PC to your HoloLens with a USB cord
-2. Dragging your files into the **PC\[Your HoloLens Device Name]]\Internal Storage** folder on your desktop
+2. Drag your files into the **PC\[Your HoloLens Device Name]]\Internal Storage** folder on your desktop
 3. Open the **Start Menu** and select **All apps > File Explorer** on your HoloLens

 > [!NOTE]